feedbee/ai-read-it-web-api/README.md

 # API Endpoints

-GET /api/v1/read: This endpoint does...
+- `GET /api/v1/read`

-Contributing
+# Contributing
 Provide instructions on how to contribute to your project.

-License
+# License
-This project is licensed under the MIT License - see the LICENSE.txt file for details.
+This project is licensed under the MIT License - see the [LICENSE.txt](LICENSE.txt) file for details.